edemocracy/ekklesia/docs/development/quickstart.rst

 .. note::

-    It's strongly recommended to also follow the instructions at :ref:`cachix` or the first step will take a long time to complete.
+    It's strongly recommended to also follow the instructions at :ref:`cachix-binary-cache` or the first step will take a long time to complete.